tr3ck3r/linklight/exercises/aws/ansible_engine/5-addservices/README.md

 Vault password:
 ```

-## Step 4.3 - Extending the Playbook
+## Step 3 - Extending the Playbook

-Let's add to the playbook and create some custom web page content, by using a couple of discovered facts and a custome vars message.
+Let's add to the playbook and create some custom web page content, by using a couple of discovered facts and a custom vars message.
 These will be displayed when you re-run and hit the ELB.

 We'll use a Jinja2 template file for this content and also a service 'handler' for restarting httpd.